Dominance regions for affine cluster algebras: Dominance regions in affine type

 The matrix of type $D_4^{(3)}$ in Table~\ref{submat tab} is obtained from the matrix of type $G_2{(1)}$ by conjugating by a diagonal matrix with diagonal entries $3,1,1$.
 Since $\mu_\kk(D^{-1}BD)=D^{-1}\mu_\kk(B)D$ for any positive diagonal matrix \cite[Proposition~4.5]{ca1}, we can reuse the computations above, conjugated by a diagonal matrix, to obtain the proposition in the case of type $D_4^{(3)}$. \end{proof}

 Given a is a sequence $\kk$ of non-affine indices, we define an \newword{expanded sequence}~$\widehat\kk$ where each \emph{special} index in $\kk$ is replaced with the corresponding sequence whose existence is proved in Proposition~\ref{special mut}.
-Propositions~\ref{nonspecial mut} and~\ref{special mut} combine to say that \begin{itemize} \item $\Comp(\mu_{\widehat\kk}(B))=\mu_\kk(\Comp(B))$, \item the mutation map $\eta^{B^T}_{\widehat\kk}$ fixes the imaginary ray pointwise, and \item if $x$ is a vector whose affine entries are zero, then $\eta^{B^T}_{\widehat\kk}(x)=\eta^{\Comp(B)^T}_\kk(x)$. \end{itemize} (The fact, in each of Propositions~\ref{nonspecial mut} and~\ref{special mut}, that the mutated matrix is neighboring and has the same affine and special indices as $B$ is crucial to concluding these facts for $\widehat\kk$.)
+Propositions~\ref{nonspecial mut} and~\ref{special mut} combine to say that \begin{itemize} \item $\Comp(\mu_{\widehat\kk}(B))=\mu_\kk(\Comp(B))$, \item the mutation map $\eta^{B^T}_{\widehat\kk}$ fixes the imaginary ray pointwise, and \item if $x$ is a vector whose affine entries are zero, then the affine entries of $\eta^{B^T}_{\widehat\kk}(x)$ are zero and $\eta^{B^T}_{\widehat\kk}(x)=\eta^{\Comp(B)^T}_\kk(x)$. \end{itemize} (The fact, in each of Propositions~\ref{nonspecial mut} and~\ref{special mut}, that the mutated matrix is neighboring and has the same affine and special indices as $B$ is crucial to concluding these facts for $\widehat\kk$.)

 \begin{proposition} Suppose $B$ is neighboring and is indexed as in Theorem~\ref{neigh B}.
 Then $\d^B_\infty$ is the half-hyperplane contained in $(\delta^B)^\perp$, containing the vector $-\frac12B\delta^B$, with relative boundary the codimension-$2$ space consisting of vectors that are zero in the affine indices. \end{proposition} \begin{proof} Since $\Comp(B)$ is of finite type, $\F_{\Comp(B)^T}$ is finite and complete.
 We consider the mutation fan $\F_{\Comp(B)^T}$ as a complete fan in the subspace of $\reals^n$ consisting of vectors whose affine entries are zero.
 (We refer to this subspace as $\reals^{n-2}$.)
 Every maximal cone $U$ of $\F_{\Comp(B)^T}$ is the image of the positive cone in $\reals^{n-2}$ under some mutation map $\eta^{(B')^T}_{\kk^{-1}}$, where $B'=\mu_\kk(\Comp(B))$ and $\kk$ is a sequence of non-affine indices.
 Let $\widehat\kk$ be the expanded sequence, so that $B'=\Comp(\mu_{\widehat\kk}(B))$.
 There is an imaginary cone in $\F_{\mu_{\widehat\kk}(B)^T}$ that is the nonnegative linear span of the imaginary ray and the positive cone in $\reals^{n-2}$.
 Since $\eta^{\mu_{\widehat\kk}(B)^T}_{\widehat\kk^{-1}}$ is an isomorphism from $\F_{\mu_{\widehat\kk}(B)^T}$ to $\F_{B^T}$ that fixes the imaginary ray and sends the positive cone in $\reals^{n-2}$ to $U$, the cone spanned by $U$ and the imaginary ray is an imaginary cone in $\F_{B^T}$.
 We see that the imaginary cones in $\F_{B^T}$ fill the half-hyperplane described in the proposition.
 Since the imaginary ray is in the relative interior of that half-hyperplane, there are no other imaginary cones. \end{proof}